dcos/dcos-e2e/docs/source/aws-backend.rst

 It is therefore recommended to periodically renew temporary AWS credentials when executing tests using the AWS backend.

 In rare cases it might also happen that a AWS stack deployment fails with the message ``ROLLBACK_IN_PROGRESS``.
-In that case one of the EC2 instances failed to come up.
+In that case at least one of the EC2 instances failed to come up.
 Starting a new cluster is the only option then.

 Reference
 ---------